xuzishuo-dot/TuyaOpen.io/docs/applications/tuya_cloud/demo-tuya-iot-light.md

     -- README.md
 ```

-- libqrencode: a open souce libirary for QRCode display
-- qrencode_print.c: print the QRCode in screen or serial tools
-- cli_cmd.c: cli cmmand which used to operater the swith_demo
+- cli_cmd.c: Some command line operations for switch_demo, used to view and operate switch_demo information and status
-- tuya_main.c: the main function of the switch_demo
+- tuya_main.c: Main functionality of switch_demo
-- tuya_config.h: the tuya PID and license, to get the license, you need create a product on Tuya AI+IoT Platfrom following [TuyaOS quickstart](https://developer.tuya.com/en/docs/iot-device-dev/application-creation?id=Kbxw7ket3aujc)
+- tuya_config.h: Tuya PID and authorization information, created and obtained on the Tuya IoT platform.
+You can refer to the documentation [TuyaOS quickstart](https://developer.tuya.com/en/docs/iot-device-dev/application-creation?id=Kbxw7ket3aujc)

 ## Supported Hardware

-The current project can run on all currently supported chips and development boards.
+The current project can run on all currently supported chips and development boards

 ## Compilation

-1. Run the `tos config_choice` command to select the current development board in use.
+1. Run the `tos config_choice` command to select the current development board or platform.
-2. If you need to modify the configuration, run the `tos menuconfig` command to make changes.
+2. If you need to modify the configuration, first run the `tos menuconfig` command to modify the configuration.
 3. Run the `tos build` command to compile the project.